-This Code reflects the commitment of IAC (“IAC” or the “Company”) to conduct its business affairs in accordance with not only the requirements of law, but also standards of ethical conduct that will maintain and foster the Company’s reputation for honest and straightforward business dealings.
+This Code reflects the commitment of IAC Inc. (“IAC” or the “Company”) to conduct its business affairs in accordance with not only the requirements of law, but also standards of ethical conduct that will maintain and foster the Company’s reputation for honest and straightforward business dealings.
 The standards in this Code may be further explained or implemented through policy memoranda, including those relating to specific areas of our business.
 If a law conflicts with a policy in this Code, you must comply with the law.
-This Code and any related memoranda and manuals are available from Human Resources and the Legal Department of IAC.
+This Code and any related memoranda and manuals are available from Human Resources and IAC’s Legal Department.

-This Code applies to all IAC directors, officers and employees, and all directors, officers and employees of IAC’s operating businesses.
-Such persons are referred to as “covered persons”.
-You are strongly encouraged to consult with supervisory personnel or the Legal Department of IAC if you have any questions concerning the requirements or interpretation of this Code.
+This Code applies to all IAC directors, officers and employees, and all directors, officers and employees of IAC’s businesses.
+Such persons are referred to as “covered persons.”
+You are strongly encouraged to consult with supervisory personnel or IAC’s Legal Department if you have any questions concerning the requirements or interpretation of this Code.
 Individuals who violate the standards in this Code may be subject to disciplinary action.

 If you are in or aware of a situation which you believe may violate or lead to a violation of this Code or of applicable law, please follow the guidelines described below.

 Honest, Lawful and Ethical Conduct: The conduct of covered persons in performing their duties on behalf of the Company must in all situations, as to all matters and at all times, be honest, lawful and in accordance with high ethical and professional standards.
 The requirement of honest, lawful, and ethical conduct is broad and therefore must be stated in general terms.
 As such, this Code does not cover every issue that may arise, but instead sets out basic principles to guide all covered persons.